 GM: But it is not Kevin Nash or Scott Hall is it?

 Say what?
-Now, I may need to trawl through way more of the WWE Net- work but I can’t remember Razor or Diesel being referred to by their real names at any point whilst in the WWF, at least at this point.
-When they back to the company in the 2000s then fair enough, but during the New Generation Era?.
+Now, I may need to trawl through way more of the WWE Network but I can’t remember Razor or Diesel being referred to by their real names at any point whilst in the WWF, at least at this stage in history.
+When they came back to the company in the 2000s then fair enough, but during the New Generation Era?.

 Thats not to say that this can’t happen.
 When Curt Henning first came into the company he went by that name with Mr Perfect as a nickname before his real name was phased out just leaving the gimmick name.

-When Razor came in he was Razor.
+When Razor Ramon came in he was Razor Ramon.
 When Diesel first showed up with Shawn he was Diesel.